alecello/algorithms-and-programming/lectures/README.md

 ## Horizontal histogram
 Plot on an horizontal histogram the frequency of the input values sorted in classes

+## Pointer and value
+Small code snippet to show the difference between pointers and values and their usage

 ## Replace substring
 Replace an arbitrary length substring inside another arbitrary length string with an arbitrary length replacement

+## Roman numbers
+Convert a roman number into a decimal format

+## String passing
+Showcase how strings are passed between functions

 ## Subvector search
 Find a subvector inside a bigger vector